montyaggie/tamufeed.js/README.md

 # tamufeed.js

-The versatile, robust JavaScript library for showing feeds of items on your web page
+the versatile JavaScript library for showing feeds on your web page

 ## What's it good for?